CraneSoftwrights/revenge/en/design.md

 The review SVG file is then burst into individual SVG files, one for each collage and print assembly.
 The collage and print SVG files need some manual intervention before converting the SVG files to PDF using the synthesized batch script.
 The resulting PDF files need some manual intervention to orient them as desired for the laser cutter, as well as a one-last-time review of their accuracy before use.

+See Crane's [designSVG2burnPDF GitHub repository](https://github.com/CraneSoftwrights/designSVG2burnPDF) for more information regarding these naming conventions.

 ## 5. Create the individual level SVG files and burn files

 Close the `design-revenge-crane.svg` file to prevent it from being disturbed.
 And if it does get disturbed, one can replace it from the last copy committed to git.

-Follow the instructions in the "Burn files" section in [`build.md`](build.md) regarding creating the individual SVG and burn file collages.
+Follow the instructions in [`build.md`](build.md) regarding creating the individual SVG and burn file collages.

+## A. Postscript regarding the TEMBO boards

+The [TEMBO NGO in Ottawa](https://projectembo.org) has built and runs a travelers' guesthouse in the village of [Longido in northern Tanzania](https://www.google.com/maps/place/Longido,+Tanzania).
+This game proved popular with guests there during a month-long stay.
+A custom edition of the game has a front and back recognizing the guesthouse, including a rasterized photograph of the guesthouse in the early morning sun.
+One of the burn directories includes these custom layers and illustrates how this could be done for other custom boards.